paultough/lumicube/README.md

 [Original standard_library.py](https://github.com/abstractfoundry/lumicube-daemon/blob/main/src/main/resources/META-INF/resources/python/foundry_api/standard_library.py)

-The main changes made are simple and only prevent the default cube from being created as it is expecting to connect to a host machine with the LumiCube deamon installed which my local Mac will not have.
+The main changes made are simple and only prevent the default cube from being created as it is expecting to connect to a host machine with the LumiCube daemon installed which my local Mac will not have.
 I have added code to throw an exception if you try to connect to the daemon if it does not exist (ie if you are trying to locally (localhost) connect to the LumiCube on your remote computer).

 Removing this default cube creation means that in your code you *MUST* create your own cube instance using, for example: